June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 2.

-Palo Santo sustainability and best practices.
-See World Wildlife Fund guidance on sustainable forest products: https://www.worldwildlife.org
+Palo Santo sustainability and best practices; overharvesting and illegal logging have been documented.
+See World Wildlife Fund: https://www.worldwildlife.org

 3.

 Indoor air quality precautions for smoke and particulates.
+Burning plant materials can increase fine particulate matter (PM2.5), which affects respiratory health.
 See U.S. Environmental Protection Agency: https://www.epa.gov/indoor-air-quality-iaq

 4.